History of Shepherd’s Center of Greensboro

 Education and Life Enrichment

 A computer learning center was launched in 1996 with support from a national network, as well as several foundations that provided funding for equipment.
-The ShepNet Computer Center maintains a roster of over 45 volunteers who manage all aspects of the project.
+The ShepNet Computer Center maintains a roster of volunteers who manage all aspects of the project.
 They design content of classes and teach older adults the use of computers and the ever-evolving technology (in 2014 we added smart phone and iPad classes).
 Some classes fill quickly, as soon as 2 days after registration opens, and it is estimated that more than 4000 registrants have completed a ShepNet course!
 That’s a lot of older adults keeping up with technology.

 Over the years, volunteers have organized hundreds of trips that explore new places, provide entertainment, and encourage learning.
 Our Shepherds Travelers visit museums, parks, historic sites, great restaurants, theaters, and adventure explorations.
 Trips are designed for our specific participant base with concern for ease of walking, comfortable travel, great tour guides, safety, and the opportunity for social interaction.
 In 2011, SCG added overnight travel when the group spent three days in Savannah.
 Since then we have taken full buses to New Bern, Asheville, Henderson, Charleston, Florida and Washington DC.
 The first fly and tour group of 21 seniors spent five days in San Antonio, Texas in 2015; we have also done tours to Santa Fe Balloon Festival, New Orleans, and Ireland!
 Our visions are set on trying new adventures that our volunteers design.